insper-education/active-handout/content/reference/multiple-choice/index.md

-# Quiz
+# Multiple Choice Exercises

-This plugin adds Multiple Choice Questions to a page.
-As with all plugins, it uses admonitions to indicate where the question should be placed.
+This plugin adds Multiple Choice Exercises to a page.
+As with all plugins, it uses admonitions to indicate where the exercise should be placed.

 The choices are written as unordered lists using the ascii checkbox `[ ]` for options.
 The correct answer is indicated by a filled checkbox (`[x]`).
 Any number of choices are allowed.
 A text explaining the correct answer is also required and it will be shown after the student answers the quiz.